soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Datacite metadata scheme
 :   [Datacite metadata schema](https://schema.datacite.org/){target=_blank} a datamodel for metadata for scientific resources

+documentation:Destination Earth (DestinE)
+:   [Destination Earth](https://destination-earth.eu/) is an initiative of the European Commission to develop a digital model of the Earth to model, monitor and simulate natural phenomena, hazards and the related human activities.
+The features assist users in designing accurate and actionable adaptation strategies and mitigation measures.

 documentation:Digital exchange of soil-related data
 :   Digital exchange of soil-related data (ISO 28258:2013) presents a conceptual model of a common understanding of what soil profile data are

 documentation:Digital soil mapping
-:   Digital soil mapping is the creation and the population of a geographically referenced soil databases generated at a given resolution by using field and laboratory observation methods coupled with environmental data through quantitative relationships (source: [wikipedia](https://en.wikipedia.org/wiki/Digital_soil_mapping){target=_blank})
+:   Digital soil mapping or pedometric mapping is the creation of soil maps by using field and laboratory observation methods coupled with environmental data through quantitative relationships (source: [wikipedia](https://en.wikipedia.org/wiki/Digital_soil_mapping){target=_blank})

 documentation:Discovery service
 :   Discovery service is a concept from [INSPIRE](https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType/discovery){target=_blank} indicating a service type which enables discovery of resources (search and find).
 Typically implemented as CSW.